RX-M/web-public/self-study/cka-mod-1/cka-mod-1-content.md

 You may also use <code>kubectl drain</code> to remove any reschedulable workloads from the node you are upgrading.
 Just be sure to use <code>kubectl uncordon</code> to allow those workloads to come back if necessary.

-The following is an example of upgrading a Kubernetes control plane node from Kubernetes v1.25.0 to v1.26.0 on Ubuntu 20.04:
+The following is an example of upgrading a Kubernetes control plane node from Kubernetes v1.29.0 to v1.30.0 on Ubuntu 24.04:

-Update the apt repository:
+Change the repository to the latest minor version:

 <pre class="wp-block-code"><code>
+$ nano /etc/apt/sources.list.d/kubernetes.list ; cat $_

+deb [signed-by=/etc/apt/keyrings/kubernetes-apt-keyring.gpg] https://pkgs.k8s.io/core:/stable:/v1.30/deb/ /

 $ sudo apt update

 …